NYPD commissioner says firing Daniel Pantaleo was a 'difficult decision'

 Breaking News Emails

-NYPD Commissioner James O’Neill said firing officer Daniel Pantaleo was a "difficult decision" but the right one to make after reviewing evidence in Eric Garner's deadly 2014 arrest.
+NYPD Commissioner James O’Neill said firing officer Daniel Pantaleo was a "difficult decision" but the right one to make after reviewing evidence in Eric Garner's death during a 2014 arrest.

 On Monday, O'Neill announced that he was going to enforce an administrative judge's recommendation and terminate Pantaleo.